What is a device driver?

 Device drivers are necessary to permit a computer to interface and interact with specific devices.
-They define the messages and mechanisms whereby the computer (OS and applications) can access the device or make requests for the device to fulfill.
+They define the messages and mechanisms whereby the computer -- the OS and applications -- can access the device or make requests for the device to fulfill.
 They also handle device responses and messages for delivery to the computer.

 Module Name Display Name Driver Type Link Date ============ ====================== ============= ====================== 1394ohci 1394 OHCI Compliant Ho Kernel 3ware 3ware Kernel 5/18/2015 5:28:03 PM ACPI Microsoft ACPI Driver Kernel AcpiDev ACPI Devices driver Kernel